flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Quickstart.rst

 	PowerModule

-**RC receiver:**
+RC receiver
+^^^^^^^^^^^

 RC receiver is powered through ESC output only.
 (If your ESC doest not give 5V output then make sure to power receiver separately).

 a.
 PPM : PPM input from RC receiver.
 Channel 1 on RC port acts as PPM input when param PWM_PPM_SEL = 1 which can be changed from   flytconsole.

    .. note:: By default PPM mode is enabled.

 b.
 PWM: 8x PWM channels available for connection to RC.Channel 1 to 8 on RC port act as PWM input when param PWM_PPM_SEL = 0.
 You can change this in FlytConsole.

 c.
-SPEK:  Spektrum
+SPEK

 d.
-SBUS:
+SBUS

    .. warning:: Before you power up your device make sure no props are attached to the motors.